Kalīla wa-Dimna: Manuscripts

-A lavishly illustrated Persian manuscript, now dismembered and housed in the Istanbul University Album, is considered a masterpiece of Mongol-era painting.
-Art historians attribute its production to Tabriz during the reign of the Ilkhanid ruler Abu Sa'id (1317–1335).
-The cycle of forty-nine paintings from this manuscript is noted for its imperial quality, dramatic landscapes, and animated figures, representing a peak in the artistic interpretation of the fables.

-c.1220 manuscript (BNF Arabe 3465)

-This Arabic edition of Kalīla wa-Dimna is now in the Bibliothèque nationale de France (BNF Arabe 3465).
-It dates to the first quarter of the 13th century (usually dated 1200-1225 CE or c.1220 CE), and is the oldest illustrated Kalīla wa Dimna.
+P3465: BnF Archives et Manuscrits, Arabe 3465 (c.
+1220)

+Manuscript BNF Arabe 3465.
+Manuscript in Arabic, located in Paris, at the Bibliothèque Nationale, this is the oldest known illustrated manuscript of Kalīla wa-Dimna.
+Estimated creation: Hijri: c.
+616/Gregorian c.
+1220.
+Status: partially restored.
+In total, 98 illustrations are included in the manuscript (8 of them are fully restored).
+It is the oldest illustrated Kalīla wa Dimna.
 It is an Arabic translation by Ibn al-MuqaffaʿʿAbd Allâh (d.
 756/759).
 The manuscript is attributed to Egypt or Syria, at the time of the Ayyubid dynasty.

 Kalila wa Dimna BNF Arabe 3465, folio 34r.
 Frontispiece.

 Kalila wa Dimna BNF Arabe 3465, folio 20v.
 King wearing the aqabā' turkī with uninscribed tiraz armbands.